Some suggestions on how to buy night vision devices.

 BLACK/WHITE (ONYX™) is the alternative black/white night vision technology.
 Several studies have shown that observed happenings at night are looking more natural by using the black/white technology, instead the usual green one.
 The black/white technology is invented for those, who value a less eye stressing night observation.
 This black/white technology is more precise and clearer by transmitting information such as contrast, shapes and shadows.

 Basically: the qualities of a night-vision device are determined by the tube and the optical system.
 Compatible with the introduced terms there are differences among the types of tubes of Generation I, Gen. II and Gen. III (with subdivisions Gen. I+ and Gen. II+).
 Whereby the tubes of the European production (PHOTONIS) are not entirely matching the classifications (Gen. I, I+, II, II+, III), which were introduced by the USA (ITT).
-Therefore this (European) production has to be considered separately, because the European developers stroke another way and developed their own advanced technologies (CommGrade 1441/1451, CommGrade ECHO, SuperGen®, XD-4™, XR5™).
+Therefore this (European) production has to be considered separately, because the European developers stroke another way and developed their own advanced technologies (CommGrade 1441/1451, CommGrade ECHO, SuperGen®, XD-4™, XR5™ and Intense 4G).